PromyLOPh/guix-hpc-website/posts/cwl-guix-ipfs-workflow.md

 Guix to make it easier to share data, software source tar balls and binary software deployment.

-Docker has had a good run over the last few years, but with respect to these last two points – transparency and recreatability – Docker really falls short.
-A Docker image is a binary 'blob' and it is impossible to go back from the image alone and see how it was built.
+Docker has had a good run over the last few years, but with respect to these last two points—transparency and recreatability—Docker really falls short.
+A Docker image is a binary “blob” and it is impossible to go back from the image alone and see how it was built.
 This is not transparent.
-In almost all cases, Docker build instructions include the equivalent of a 'apt-get update' which essentially says the image will end up being different every time you create it.
+In almost all cases, Docker build instructions include the equivalent of a `apt-get update` which essentially says the image will end up being different every time you create it.
 This means it is virtually impossible to recreate an image.
 The greatest concern, however, is that of